Assistive technology: Adaptive technology

 Adaptive technology and assistive technology are different.
 Assistive technology is something that is used to help people with disabilities, while adaptive technology covers items that are specifically designed for disabled people and would seldom be used by a non-disabled person.
 In other words, assistive technology is any object or system that helps people with disabilities, while adaptive technology is specifically designed for disabled people.
 Consequently, adaptive technology is a subset of assistive technology.
 Adaptive technology often refers specifically to electronic and information technology access.

+Adaptive equipment are devices that are used to assist bathing, dressing, grooming, toileting, and feeding are self-care activities that are including in the spectrum of activities of daily living (ADLs).
+Jennifer McLaughlin Maly a P.T./ D.P.T. in her article located in the journal Exceptional Parent gives a more complete definition of adaptive equipment:

+"Typically, a piece of adaptive equipment is utilized to increase a child's function.
+Examples of adaptive equipment or assistive technology are wheelchairs, lifts, standing frames, gait trainers, augmentative communication devices, bath chairs, and recreational items such as swings or tricycles."

+A growing market for adaptive equipment is in the use of mobility vans.
+In this case, adaptive equipment, also known as assistive technology, can help a person with a disability operate a motor vehicle when otherwise they would not be able to.